Marijus90/FastFoodFinderTests/README.md

 - App Build version: v1.0

 ## Description
-In the Map tab, on the Home screen, whenever any clustered marker is tapped, a wrong marker is focused on.
+In the Map tab, on the Home screen, when a clustered marker is tapped, a wrong marker is focused on.

 ---
 ## Preconditions